fluencelabs/nox/docs/protocol.md

 var swarmContract SwarmContract  // Swarm Ethereum smart contract
 ```

+#### Stored content receipts

-Swarm provides an upload function which returns a Swarm receipt indicating Swarm network accountability for the passed content.
+We assume that Swarm provides an upload function which returns a Swarm receipt indicating Swarm network accountability for the passed content.
 The receipt contains the Swarm hash of the content and the signature of the Swarm node which is financially responsible for storing the content.
 Receipts functionality is not implemented yet in the current Swarm release, however it's described in details in ["Swap, swear and swindle: incentive system for Swarm"](https://swarm-gateways.net/bzz:/theswarm.eth/ethersphere/orange-papers/1/sw^3.pdf) paper and can be reasonably expected to be rolled out soon.

 ```go
 type SwarmReceipt struct {